carbon-language/carbon-lang/docs/design/expressions/README.md

 -   Each node represents a precedence group.

--   When an expression contains operators from different precedence groups, the interpretation is determined by the precedence indicated by edges:
+-   When an expression contains operators from different precedence groups, the interpretation is determined by the precedence edges: given an edge A --> B, it means A is lower precedence than B, so A can contain B without parentheses.

-    -   Given an edge A --> B, it means A is lower precedence than B, so A can contain B without parentheses.
-For example, `or --> not` means `not x or y` is treated as `(not x) or y`.
+    -   For example, `or --> not` means `not x or y` is treated as `(not x) or y`.

     -   This is also transitive, such as between A and C in A --> B --> C.

-    -   If there is no transitive path, parentheses are required.

 -   When an expression contains operators from a single precedence group, the interpretation is determined by the